marcelowoo/marcelowoo.github.io/_pages/about.md

 My research centers around behavioral economics topics.
 I study the economic consequences of decision-making based on non-standard belief formation and information processing, especially in the domains of labor markets, businesses, and organizations.

-In my research, I employ theoretical modeling, as well as empirical methods such as experiments, causal inference, and machine learning.
+In my research, I employ microeconomic modeling, as well as empirical methods such as experiments, causal inference, and machine learning.

 <!-- My research interests center around the economic consequences of non-standard belief formation and information processing, in labor markets and organizations, using a combination of theoretical modelling and causal inference. -->